-WA Primary Health Alliance has undertaken a wide range of stakeholder consultation and engagement activities to support the provision of suicide prevention services in the Country WA PHN region.
+WA Primary Health Alliance has undertaken a wide range of stakeholder consultation and engagement activities to support the provision of suicide prevention services in the Perth South PHN region.
 These have been conducted at both a national, state, regional and local level, and are used to inform, strengthen and build capacity and capability in the services that have been commissioned and to ensure that the best use is made of the available resources and investment in mental health services.
+Consultation will continue to occur with the following key stakeholders:

-- WA Mental Health Commission (MHC) (to identify duplication of activity and specify roles of Suicide Prevention Coordinators and Community Liaison Officers)

-- MHC WAPHA Suicide Prevention Working Group

-- MHC WAPHA Aftercare Working Group

-- StandBy Regional Coordinators

-- Wesley Lifeforce Suicide Prevention Coordinators

-- Aboriginal Health Council of Western Australia

-- Black Dog Institute.
+- WA Mental Health Commission (MHC) (to identify duplication of activity and specify roles of Suicide Prevention Coordinators and Community Liaison Officers). - MHC-WAPHA Suicide Prevention Working Group. - MHC-WAPHA Aftercare Working Group. - StandBy Regional Coordinators. - Wesley Lifeforce Suicide Prevention Coordinators. - Aboriginal Health Council of Western Australia. - Black Dog institute.